jaclu/olint/README.md

 ## Configuration

-You can customize Olint's behavior using a `.olint.conf` file.
+olint first checks for a configuration file in the base configuration directory.
+If `$XDG_CONFIG_HOME` is defined, olint looks for the configuration file at `$XDG_CONFIG_HOME/olint/config`; otherwise, it checks `~/.config/olint/config`.
+Once this base configuration is parsed, olint examines the local project configuration file, `.olint.conf`.

 Here's an example configuration:

 ```bash
 #!/bin/bash